Cavein254/stats/Multivariate stats.md

 It is important to note that the term linear in MLR refers to the $b$ i.e the equation is linear in the $b$-parameter.
 It is also possible to encounter models with $\bf{interactions}$.
 Interactions in a model simply means that the effects of one variable affect the outcome in another variable.
 ### Example
-Consider a case where a researcher wants to sudy factors affecting the performance of a studen
+Consider a case where a researcher wants to study factors affecting the performance of a student in school.
+Definitely, the level of parents education
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzNzY3OTUwMiw0ODQyMjQwMTAsODkyMT
+eyJoaXN0b3J5IjpbNjEyNzc5NDU3LDQ4NDIyNDAxMCw4OTIxOD
-g4NjAzLDIwNTMwNjQ4MzIsLTQxMzAwNjQsLTE4MTUxNTA2OSw1
+g2MDMsMjA1MzA2NDgzMiwtNDEzMDA2NCwtMTgxNTE1MDY5LDU3
-NzA1MjU3MzQsLTk2MTg5NzgzXX0=
+MDUyNTczNCwtOTYxODk3ODNdfQ==
 -->